proximafusion/vmecpp-validation/README.md

 * Configurations probing the region of interest for Proxima:
     * CM-A
     * CM-B
-* Matt’s preciseQA and QH configurations, to probe other classes of stellarator symmetries.
+* Matt Landreman’s preciseQA and QH configurations, to probe other classes of stellarator symmetries.
     * preciseQA (take the “20211102-01-precise_quasisymmetry_zenodo/configurations/new_QA_well/input.20210728-01-010_QA_nfp2_A6_magwell_weight_1.00e+01_rel_step_3.00e-06_centered” configuration in this [Zenodo folder](https://zenodo.org/records/5645413))
     * preciseQH (take the “20211102-01-precise_quasisymmetry_zenodo/configurations/new_QH_well/input.20210728-01-026_QH_nfp4_A8_magwell” configuration in this [Zenodo folder](https://zenodo.org/records/5645413))
 * Some existing machines, as it is likely that we can obtain or have equilibria computed by other codes to be possibly used for benchmarking.